SahilChachra/PyTorch-Reference/README.md

 </ol>

 ## :star: Topic Covered - Various Training Pipelines (Code yet to be Uploaded)
+--> The code mentioned in this folder are basically meant for Kaggle Problems right now.
+We'll keep updating!<br>
---> All the pipelines will have a DataSet class.<br>
+--> All the pipelines are made considering you'll be using your own DataLoader.<br>
 --> All the code here are being/already used by me while exploring Kaggle.<br>
 --> All the codes are w.r.t to Classification problem to predict a class 0 or 1.<br>
 <ol>